New F-1 Students

 • Current CV or resume

-• Completed F-1 Declaration of Finances and supporting financial documentation showing proof of funding for the first year of the program
+• Completed F-1 Declaration of Finances form and supporting financial documentation showing proof of funding for the first year of the program

-If you are currently in the United States in F-1 status through another academic institution, you may be able to transfer your F-1 status and SEVIS record to MUSC.
-If you indicate that you are currently in the US in F-1 status (through the questionnaire in the Initial I-20 record), we will convert the Initial I-20 record to a Transfer I-20 record in the Terra Dotta system.
+If you are currently in the United States in F-1 status at another academic institution, you may be able to transfer your F-1 status and SEVIS record to MUSC.
+If you indicate that you are currently in the U.S. in F-1 status (through the questionnaire in the Initial I-20 record), we will convert the Initial I-20 record to a Transfer I-20 record in the Terra Dotta system.

 It is very important that you complete all of the required elements in the F-1 sponsorship application (Initial I-20/Transfer I-20 record) as soon as possible.
 This is only the first step in the F-1 process, which is why it is important to get this completed as soon as possible.
 We cannot issue Form I-20 for you until your F-1 sponsorship application is submitted and processed.